blog Literary Destinations Reading & Writing Travel

-There are libraries that are located in ancient buildings, but also those that look as if they came straight from the future.
-In this article, you will learn which are the best libraries to visit in Germany.
+Germany’s libraries are as diverse as its literary heritage.
+Some are housed in ancient buildings, some in churches, while others boast futuristic designs that look as if they’ve come straight from tomorrow.
+In this article, we’ll introduce you to the best libraries to visit in Germany.

 1. Duchess Anna Amalia Library